Surgeon General Jerome Adams may be the nicest guy in the Trump administration. But is that what America needs right now?

 Adams observed that Trump is “healthier than what I am.”
 Again, he was cast by critics in the role of Trump shill.

-Recently, in an interview at his office, Adams tries to explain his remark more fully, saying he has referring to what he considers the top three medical history risks factors for covid-19, including chronic lung disease (asthma), diabetes and high blood pressure, and the president has none.
+Recently, in an interview at his office, Adams tries to explain his remark more fully, saying he was referring to what he considers the top three medical history risks factors for covid-19, including chronic lung disease (asthma), diabetes and high blood pressure, and the president has none.
 Adams says Trump takes three medications a day.
-Adams, who exerices regularly, and looks fit, takes nine.
+Adams, who exercises regularly, and looks fit, takes nine.
 He ticks off a few — drugs to address prostate issues, a prediabetic condition, asthma and high blood pressure — before deciding not to overshare.

 As he sits down at his office conference table for the interview, Adams — who has been encouraging Americans to wear masks, even taping a video to show how to make them from household items, such as T-shirts — asks for permission to remove his own.
 He says he can do so because it’s an environment he can control.

-Since the pandemic has exploded Adams had been peridocially generating the wrong kind of headlines.
+Since the pandemic has exploded, Adams had been periodically generating the wrong kind of headlines.
 But it wasn’t until April that “everything kind of blew up,” as his wife, Lacey, puts it.

 During a televised White House coronavirus briefing, Adams urged people of color to take precautions to protect their families: “We need you to do this, if not for yourself, then for your abuela.
 Do it for your granddaddy.
 Do it for your Big Mama.
 Do it for your pop-pop.”